shaltut/cbsi_inv_sys/readme.txt

 	- Display tables (DataTables) as 'cards' (or something similar) for mobile compatibility.

 Diana:
-	- make the 'view' button on the maintain.php page for each item requireing maintenance display only info about maintenace, not the user who entered it in, etc.
+	- make the 'view' button on the maintain.php page for each item requireing maintenance display only info about maintenace, not the user who entered it in, etc.--REMOVED THE USER INFO ON THE VIEW AND THE BASE PRICE.

 Phillip: